 What do you do for the money? – We pay the Google fees and then we collect, curate, assess, advise and report on image quality (if we haven't shot them), initial and updated keywording, being Gatekeeper for your image back-up assets, dealing with problems, sorting out misuse and copyright issues, archiving, off site back up, loading to the cloud, loading to a client area of our own image website to maintain an online presence 24/7, backstop your problems, provide marketing advice on usage and where your collections are underrepresented - did I miss anything?

 I use Dropbox or WeTransfer. – All perfectly adequate file transfer systems and they are free until you start to use them regularly.
 Often users upload the same images over and over again to different PR, social media and print companies - it's madness!
-Work smart and the library capacity and of course there is not much in the way of curation and/or keywording.
+Work smarter, they generally lack a library capacity and of course there is not much in the way of editable curation and/or keywording.

 What if I lose all my stuff? – It happens but we have your back up.